decyphertek-io/decyphertek/docs/technotes/LXC.md

-sudo lxc - Linux Containers
+LXC - Linux Containers
 =======================

-"sudo lxc is a userspace interface for the Linux kernel containment features.
+"LXC is a userspace interface for the Linux kernel containment features.
 Through a powerful API and simple tools, it lets Linux users easily create and manage system or application containers."

-Install sudo lxc:
+Install LXC:
 -----------
 ```
 sudo apt install lxc